GoogleCloudPlatform/google-cloud-gemserver/README.md

 5) You will be prompted to enter the name of the Google Container Engine cluster to deploy to.
 If you do not have an existing one, a new one will be created.
+6) Once the command finishes running, run `kubectl get services` and look for the service with "gcg" as its prefix.
+The external IP for that service is the endpoint you can use to push/download gems from the gemserver.

 ### Gemserver on Google App Engine Workflow
   1) Deploy a gemserver by running: `google-cloud-gemserver create --use-proj YOUR_PROJECT_ID`.
 This deploys the gemserver in a Google App Engine project as the default service.
 It also creates a new Cloud SQL instance with machine type db-f1-micro.
 Note that this machine type is only recommended for development / testing and is not under the CLoud SQL SLA coverage.